-We’re looking for data scientists, analysts, and leaders at nonprofits, social enterprises, or government agencies that’ve been operating for two years or more.
-While your organization is sure to interest us, most of this fellowship centers on helping you grow as an individual.
+We’re looking for data scientists, analysts, and leaders at nonprofits, social enterprises, or government agencies that have been operating for two years or more.
+Most of this fellowship centers on helping you grow as an individual.

 We want individuals who: